 What is Early Years Pupil Premium?

 Early Years Pupil Premium is funding from the Government for early years settings.
-You can use the money to improve the education you provide for three and four year olds.
+You can use the money to improve the education you provide for eligible children accessing funded entitlements.

 Who can claim Early Years Pupil Premium?

-All early years providers who provide funded early education for three and four year olds.
+All early years providers who provide funded early education, including the Working Parents Entitlement, Funded Early Education for 2 year olds (FEET) and the Universal Entitlement.
 Children must meet the eligibility criteria.

 What is the eligibility criteria?

-Children must be three or four and using their funded early education allowance and their parent or carer must receive one of the following benefits:
+Children must be using funded early education and their parent or carer must receive one of the following benefits:

 You may also get early years pupil premium if your child is currently being looked after by a local authority in England or Wales or if your child has left care in England or Wales through: